azul-de-prusia/GDL003-md-links/README.md

 # Markdown Links

  This is a npm library that does analyze the URL´s on your markdown files (.md extension) searching for those that still works and the ones that are already broken :( so you can keep them updated.
 At the end you´ll get a list and stats of the URL´s working and broken whitin the md file given.
- The first thing to do it is to install de library on your CLI, by writing "npm markdownlinks install".
-It´s up to you to install it on a project or globaly.
+ The first thing to do it is to install de library on your CLI, by writing `npm install <azul-de-prusia>/md-links`.
+It´s up to you to install it on a project or globally.
 <p align="center">
 <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSDiiF8yedtVy79iUGoUbCYWNFPn26BmUqHKwPbBVvVit2quaU_" title="Broken URL." width="500" height="500">
 <div align="center"></div>
 </p>

 ### In this project you will find the next files: